collective/rapido.plone/docs/principles.rst

 - Content Rules: Rapido provides a Plone content rule action allowing to call a Python function from a block when a given Plone event happens.

+- `Mockup <http://plone.github.io/mockup/dev/>`_ patterns: the modal pattern and the content loader pattern can load and display Rapido blocks.

+See :doc:`reference/display`.